himedlooff/dox-ray-template/README.md

   I recommend using a task runner like <http://gruntjs.com/> or
   <http://gulpjs.com/> so you can easily move the template files after
   downloading them.
-- Set up Dox-ray to write a file named `doxray-parsed-data.js` into `docs`.
+- Set up Doxray to write a file named `doxray-parsed-data.js` into `docs`.
 You can do this from the command line or by setting up a Grunt or Gulp task.
 - That's it, open the `index.html` file in `docs`.